Why You Can't Stop Checking Your Social Media Notifications

 Advertisement

-"From a behavioral standpoint, [getting a like is] like constantly being reinforced for something, and when we get reinforced, it feels good," he says.
-"It makes you want to do something again, to repeat the behavior you get those consequences from."
+"From a behavioural standpoint, [getting a like is] like constantly being reinforced for something, and when we get reinforced, it feels good," he says.
+"It makes you want to do something again, to repeat the behaviour you get those consequences from."

 Plus, the public nature of social media makes that effect even more pronounced.